001AJD/datastructures-using-js/readme.md

 - [x] Replace a character with a word in string
 - [x] Check if two strings are Anagram of each other
 - [x] Check if string follows a given pattern.
 A word pattern problem
+- [ ] Check if input strings are isomorphic